Protecting Your Camera Gear in Winter: Essential Tips for Cold Weather Photography

 2. Condensation Can Form Inside Your Camera

-The most dangerous issue.
+This is the most dangerous issue.
 Bringing a cold camera into a warm space can cause moisture to form inside the camera and lens.

 3. LCD Screens Can Slow Down or Freeze